ShrikantJawla/slow-argument-2201/README.md

 It is a leading Survey platform around the globe.
 It lets it's user to create sophisticated surveys using expert templates.

-###### In cunstruct week, we as a team of five members worked relentlessly for 4 days and cloned some parts of original website surveymonkey.com and this is what we build <https://slow-argument-2201.netlify.app/>
+###### In cunstruct week, we as a team of five members worked relentlessly for 4 days and cloned some parts of original website surveymonkey.com and this is what we built <https://slow-argument-2201.netlify.app/>

 ##### Which parts we cloned?